 Spreading money across two, three, or more advisors may cause problems, such as:

-- Over diversification – Recommendations by one advisor could inadvertently be offset by another advisor’s investment choices.
+Recommendations by one advisor could inadvertently be offset by another advisor’s investment choices.
 This might cause the risk of the overall portfolio to be more conservative than the investor’s financial goals warrant.
-For example, imagine one advisor tilts your portfolio to underweight small caps, while another is overweight small caps, thereby creating market neutral exposure.
+For example, imagine one advisor tilts your portfolio to underweight small caps, while another is overweight small caps, thereby creating market-neutral exposure.
 In other words, you could be too diversified and end up paying active fees for passive market exposure.

-- Higher taxes – Multiple advisors can exacerbate tax- and estate-related matters.
-For example, perhaps advisor A has $50,000 in realized taxable gains for the year, and advisor B has $50,000 of unrealized losses.
+Multiple advisors can exacerbate tax- and estate-related matters.
+For example, perhaps advisor A has $50,000 in realized taxable gains for the year, and advisor B has $50,000 in unrealized losses.
 If they are not communicating and coordinating with one another, advisor B might not know to realize these tax losses.
-The can result is a higher tax bill than necessary.
+The can result in a higher tax bill than necessary.

-- Undue Risk – In an attempt to diversify risk by using several advisors, investors may instead multiply it.
-Having multiple advisors may cause you to take more risk than you need to, because the advisors feel like they are competing with each other.
+In an attempt to diversify risk by using several advisors, investors may instead multiply it.
+Having multiple advisors may cause you to take more risks than you need to because the advisors feel like they are competing with each other.
 It’s only natural for each advisor to try to outperform the other.
-This may compel each advisor to take unnecessary risks in search of higher return.
+This may compel each advisor to take unnecessary risks in search of higher returns.
 This could also put more emphasis on short-term performance, which may undermine the investor’s long-term financial plan and risk management.

 We believe working with one primary advisor is best for most investors.
 Signet provides the most value for clients when we manage a client’s entire portfolio.
 It is difficult to design, implement, and monitor financial solutions without total awareness of each client’s whole financial picture.

-- Integration – Aggregate all of your statements and financial information, not only across your investments, but also your CPA, estate attorney and business advisors.
+Aggregate all of your statements and financial information, not only across your investments but also your CPA, estate attorney, and business advisors.

-- Lower Fees – By consolidating with one advisor, you are more likely to reach fee discounts based on assets under management
+By consolidating with one advisor, you are more likely to reach fee discounts based on assets under management.

-- Efficiency – Effectively rebalance back to targets across all portfolios to help ensure that your short-term and long-term goals are met
+Effectively rebalance back to targets across all portfolios to help ensure that your short-term and long-term goals are met.

-- Personalization – Design and manager portfolios to meet your unique needs.
+Design and manage portfolios to meet your unique needs.

-- Risk Management – Focus on potential risks across multiple investments & financial accounts – risks that could put your financial health in jeopardy
+Focus on potential risks across multiple investments & financial accounts – risks that could put your financial health in jeopardy.

 Just because you work with one firm, does not mean you have “all-your-eggs-in-one-basket”